deep-ink-ventures/elio-dao-service/README.md

 - SLACK_DEFAULT_URL
   - type: str
   - optional
   - incoming slack webhook url used by `alerts.slack` logger
+- CONFIG_SECRET
+  - type: str
+  - only required for the usage of the `/update-config/` endpoint
+  - used as authorization for said endpoint, provided as request header: `Config-Secret`
 ### Blockchain
 - BLOCKCHAIN_URL
   - type: str